Posted on 2 December 2019

 Like many of the dissenting groups of the mid 17th century, the Fifth Monarchists were part of a new wave of thinking that saw the established order being questioned, debated and turned upside down.

 In 1649, when the war came to an end and King Charles I was due for execution, two Fifth Monarchists, Thomas Harrison and John Carew, were among the 59 signatures on the king’s death warrant.

 For many people at the time the King represented God on earth.
 So with the killing of King Charles I, a vacuum of lost belief opened up.
-The Fifth Monarchists believed that the vacuum should be filled by making England to return to the Kingdom of God.
+The Fifth Monarchists believed that the vacuum should be filled by making England return to the Kingdom of God as they envisioned it.

 This meant overthrowing Oliver Cromwell as the Fifth Monarchists believed he had broken several promises made to the group during the civil war by Parliament.
 Two plots to kill Cromwell by the Fifth Monarchists were uncovered and broken up in 1657 and 1659.

 A fight with troops left them unexpectedly victorious, before reinforcements swept in and most of the 50 were either killed or captured.
 Thomas Venner, and ten other Fifth Monarchists followed the fate of Thomas Harrison.
 They were all hanged, drawn and quartered for high treason.